 Using a VPN no longer becomes a problem because it guarantees anonymity through data encryption and masking your IP address.

 A less familiar advantage that VPNs offer is it allows you to test how your website performs in other countries.

 Say you built a website in the US and you want to know how content appears in far-off countries in Asia.
-You can use VPN to test web apps and online content by having it change your location.
+You can use a VPN to test web apps and online content by having it change your location.
 This simple trick helps you improve your website tremendously for users from anywhere on the globe.

 We’ll say it again — VPNs are a good investment.
-Once you’re setup, there’s little to do for maintenance, and it saves you the costs of troubleshooting damages by cyberattacks.
+Once you’re set-up, there’s little to do for maintenance, and it saves you the costs of troubleshooting damages by cyberattacks.